nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 5. The system should work on both 32-bit and 64-bit environments.
 6. The source code should be open source.
 7. The product is offered as a free product.
-8. The system should respond within two seconds for events and persons up to 1000.
+8. The system should respond within two seconds for events and events up to 1000.
 9. The user interface should be intuitive enough for users who are not as IT-savvy.
 10. The dimensions should be at least `726px * 593px` so that it is readable for the user.